 Mr Sweetnam is an internationally renowned senior orthopaedic surgeon sub-specialising in all aspects of knee problems.

-As joint Head of the Knee Department at Schoen Clinic London, he is responsible for overseeing the team of consultant knee surgeons all of whom seek to provide first class evidence-based care by carefully monitoring patient outcomes.
+As joint Head of the Knee Department at Schoen Clinic Orthopaedic and Spinal Hospital London, he is responsible for overseeing the team of consultant knee surgeons all of whom seek to provide first-class evidence-based care by carefully monitoring patient outcomes.

 Having won The Fitton Prize in Orthopaedic Surgery on leaving Medical School, Mr Sweetnam qualified as a doctor in 1987 from Middlesex Hospital Medical School, University College London.
 Subsequent to that he underwent orthopaedic training at The Royal United Hospital in Bath and was later appointed to The Royal National Orthopaedic Hospital Registrar Training Scheme.